racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK7.md

 <script>alert('XSS');</script>
 ```

 First, we logged in with the `alice` username and `seedalice` password.
-Then, we navigated to Alice's profile page at `http://www.seed-server.com/profile/alice`, clicked on `Edit profile`, and pasted the JavaScript program into the `Brief description` field before and Save it.
+Then, we navigated to Alice's profile page at `http://www.seed-server.com/profile/alice`, clicked on `Edit profile`, selected the option to edit as HTML, pasted the JavaScript script into the `Brief description` field before and saved it.

 As a result, any user who opened our profile page saw an alert window on the screen: